 Brethren, the church is indestructible because God said so.
 The gates of the grave will never prevail against it.
 We are each a living stone in it and we have the responsibility to stand strong in the confident hope that we have in Christ that we too will be firm.

-There is one question that I haven't asked.
+There is one question that I have not asked.
 Why "until morning" are we to stay in the house?
-We are to hold fast till then, when the Day Star arises with healings in His wings, till the Light of the world arises, or our death occurs, ...whichever comes first.
+We are to hold fast till then, when the Day Star arises with healing in His wings, till the Light of the world arises, or our death occurs, whichever comes first.